Cassandra Nelson

 Bio

-Cassandra Nelson is a visiting fellow at the Lumen Center and an associate fellow at the University of Virginia’s Institute for Advanced Studies in Culture.
-Her scholarship centers on faith and technology in American literature and contemporary culture, and has appeared in publications including Plough, Comment, Common Good, First Things, and The Point.
-Her first book, A Theology of Fiction, began as an essay of the same name for First Things and will be published in substantially expanded form by Wiseblood Books in early 2025.
+Cassandra Nelson is an affiliate fellow in literature at the Lumen Center and an associate fellow at the University of Virginia’s Institute for Advanced Studies in Culture.
+Her scholarship centers on faith and technology in American literature and contemporary culture, and has appeared in publications including Comment, Common Good, First Things, Plough, and The Point.
+She is the author of A Theology of Fiction (Wiseblood Books, 2025) and Who’s Afraid of the Still, Small Voice?: Essays on Teaching, Learning, and Faith (forthcoming from One Subject Press).

 From 2015 to 2018, she taught literature and composition at the United States Military Academy, where she developed a profound interest in effective and inspiring writing pedagogy for first-year undergraduates, virtue ethics, and character education.